erikhvatum/py_interprocess_shared_memory_blob/README.md

-# Welcome to PY_INTERPROCESS_SHARED_MEMORY_BLOB
+# PYTHON INTERPROCESS SHARED MEMORY BUFFER
 This
 * cross platform
 * ctypes-based
 * pure Python
 * atomically reference-counted

-memory blob object is the solution to all your interprocess, shared, *memory only (NOT file backed) mmap region* blob object Python 3 needs!
+memory buffer object is the solution to all your interprocess, shared, *memory only (NOT file backed) mmap region* blob object Python 3 needs!

+In particular, it's great for sharing numpy arrays across processes.